LLMRing

 # View usage stats (requires server)

-llmring stats --by-alias
+llmring stats

 Environment Variables